Nurseries Online

 • Pinterest

-Bonsai require a few special qualities in a potting mix.
-Specialist Bonsai potting mixes are available we outline the qualities to look for in a Bonsai Potting Mix.
+So to successfully grow healthy Bonsai trees you require a few special qualities in a potting mix.
+Specialist Bonsai soils are available, we outline the qualities to look for in a Potting Mix for Bonsai.

 Pre preprepared soils can be purchased from specialist nurseries.
 Bonsai Clubs and societies are a great source of information on Bonsai Soil Requirements.